-The following discussion and analysis is intended to serve as an introduction to the SRSP financial statements, which follow.
-The statements include:
+The following discussion and analysis is intended to serve as an introduction to the Plan's financial statements, which follow.
+The statements includes:

 - 1. Statement of Fiduciary Net Position

 - 2. Statement of Changes in Fiduciary Net Position

 - 3. Notes to Financial Statements